Dejvinczi/BookStore/README.md

    git clone https://github.com/dejvinczi/bookstore.git
    cd bookstore
    ```
-2. Create .env file from .env.template and edit it:
+2. Create .env file from .env.template and edit it. (**🚨IMPORTANT** - There is no proxy server in the development environment - it exists only in the test and production environment.
+If you want to make queries to the API in the development environment, you need to set **NEXT_PUBLIC_API_PORT=8000** pointing directly to the Django server.
    ```
    cp .env.template .env
    ```

 3. Build the Docker containers (choose one of the following as appropriate):

    3.1.
 Development composition:
    ```
    docker-compose -f development.yaml build